apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 Watermarking doesn't work particularly well for large backlogs of files, because watermarks eagerly advance within a file, and the next file might contain data later than the watermark again.
 We are looking at ways to generate the watermarks more based on global information.

 For Unbounded File Sources, the enumerator currently remembers paths of all already processed files, which is a state that can in come cases grow rather large.
-We plan to add a compressed form of tracking already processed files in the future (for example by keeping modification timestamps lower boundaries).
+The future will be planned to add a compressed form of tracking already processed files in the future (for example by keeping modification timestamps lower boundaries).